ahmad-moussawi/Yapi/readme.md

 # Yapi Http Client
-A lightweight Http Client for C#, built on top of the built `HttpClient` in dotnet framework.
+A lightweight Http Client for C#, built on top of the `HttpClient` class.

-This library was built to remove the restriction build in with the HttpClient shipped with dotnet.
+This library was built to remove the strict restrictions in the HttpClient shipped with dotnet.

 # Installation
 ```